ACRRM/curriculum-docusaurus/docs/fellowship-training/introduction.md

 ### Emergency Medicine

-Time
-Minimum 12 months FTE.
+**Time:** Minimum 12 months FTE

-Training
+**Training**

 Train in an Emergency Department accredited by ACRRM.
 Employed as a registrar or equivalent position.

-Education
+**Education**

 Registrars participate in the ACEM registrar education program and education tailored to the AST curriculum.

 Registrars must successfully complete or be a recognised instructor in one course from each of three categories below:
-•	Trauma:
+* Trauma:
-o	Early Management of Severe Trauma (EMST), or (ATLS American equivalent) or o	Emergency Trauma Management Course (ETM)
+  * Early Management of Severe Trauma (EMST), or (ATLS American equivalent) or
+  * Emergency Trauma Management Course (ETM)
-•	Adult:
+* Adult:
-o	Rural Emergency Skills Training (REST), or o	Adult Life Support Australian Resuscitation Council Level 2 (ALS2), or o	Emergency Life Support (ELS), or o	Advanced and Complex Medical Emergencies (ACME), or o	Effective Management of Anaesthetics Crises (EMAC)
+  * Rural Emergency Skills Training (REST), or
+  * Adult Life Support Australian Resuscitation Council Level 2 (ALS2), or
+  * Emergency Life Support (ELS), or
+  * Advanced and Complex Medical Emergencies (ACME), or
+  * Effective Management of Anaesthetics Crises (EMAC)
-•	Paediatrics:
+* Paediatrics:
-o	Advanced Paediatrics Life Support (APLS) course, or o	Paediatric Emergency Medicine course (PEM)
+  * Advanced Paediatrics Life Support (APLS) course, or
+  * Paediatric Emergency Medicine course (PEM)

 An adult and a paediatrics course must have been undertaken in the five years prior to completing the AST.

 Candidates are also recommended to undertake an emergency obstetric course such as Rural Emergency Obstetric Training (REOT) or Preparation in Maternity Safety (PIMS).

 The following definitive texts are used in this AST:
-•	Cameron, P et al: Textbook of Adult Emergency Medicine, Edinburgh - Churchill Livingstone.
+* Cameron, P et al: Textbook of Adult Emergency Medicine, Edinburgh - Churchill Livingstone.
-•	Cameron, P et al: Textbook of Paediatric Emergency Medicine, Edinburgh - Churchill Livingstone.
+* Cameron, P et al: Textbook of Paediatric Emergency Medicine, Edinburgh - Churchill Livingstone.

+**Assessment**

+Registrars must submit to their training organisation and ACRRM:
+* AST Plan and Progress Report completed by registrar and supervisor every three months
+* Five miniCEXs conducted by their supervisor (two miniCEXs may be replaced by Direct Observation of Procedural Skills (DOPS))
+* Five Case Based Discussions conducted by their supervisor (strongly encouraged)
+* AST EM Procedural Skills logbook

+Registrars must gain a pass in AST EM StAMPS.

+### Obstetrics and Gynaecology

+**Time:** Minimum 12 months FTE

+**Training**

+Registrars undertake the Advanced Diploma of the Royal Australian and NZ College of Obstetricians and Gynaecologists (DRANZCOG Advanced) program.

+Placements in O&G posts accredited by RANZCOG.

+**Education**

+Registrars participate in education provided by training post.

+Registrars must complete education modules specified by RANZCOG.

+**Assessment**

+* Complete DRANZCOG Advanced assessment.
+* Submit a current DRANZCOG Advanced Certificate to ACRRM.

+### Mental Health
+**Time:** Minimum 12 months FTE

+**Training**

+Train in a mental health service in a regional or rural hospital accredited by ACRRM.
+Placements in inpatient, outpatient and community based care.
+Ideally include a short-term placement in an addiction medicine service.

+Employed as a registrar or equivalent position.

+**Education**

+Registrars participate in the RANZCP registrar education program and education tailored to the AST curriculum.

+Registrars must successfully complete the following course:
+* an GPMHSC approved Level 2 Focussed Psychological Strategies Skills Training (FPS ST)

+**Assessment**

+Registrars must submit to their training organisation and ACRRM:
+* AST Plan and Progress Report completed by registrar and supervisor every three months
+* Five miniCEXs conducted by their supervisor
+* Five Case Based Discussions conducted by their supervisor (strongly encouraged)

+Registrars must gain a pass in AST Mental Health StAMPS.

+### Paediatrics
+**Time:** Minimum 12 months FTE

+**Training**

+Train an ACRRM accredited paediatric service in regional or rural hospitals.
+Placements ideally include paediatric acute care, community and child psychiatry.
+Employed as a registrar or equivalent position.
+Education
+Registrars participate in the RACP registrar education program and education tailored to the AST curriculum.
+Registrars must successfully complete the following courses:
+•	Advanced Paediatric Life Support (APLS) course
+•	Neonatal resuscitation course and
+•	Child protection course covering: o	identifying and responding to children and young people at risk o	jurisdiction reporting requirements (many short online courses are available).
 Assessment
 Registrars must submit to their training organisation and ACRRM:
 •	AST Plan and Progress Report completed by registrar and supervisor every three months
-•	Five miniCEXs conducted by their supervisor (two miniCEXs may be replaced by Direct Observation of Procedural Skills (DOPS))
+•	Five miniCEXs conducted by their supervisor
 •	Five Case Based Discussions conducted by their supervisor (strongly encouraged)

-•	AST EM Procedural Skills logbook
-Registrars must gain a pass in AST EM StAMPS.
+Registrars must gain a pass in AST Paediatric StAMPS.
+Palliative Care
+Time
+Minimum 12 months FTE.
+Training
+Train in a Palliative Care service accredited by ACRRM.
+Ideally in a regional location.
+Placements will ideally include inpatient, outpatient and community based care.
+Employed as a registrar or equivalent position.
+Education
+Registrars are required to participate in the education program provided by the training post.
+Registrars will supplement their learning by completing ACRRM online courses which have content relevant to the AST for example:
+•	Palliative Care - A doctor’s bag
+•	Palliative care - choose your own journey
+Candidates are encouraged to complete the Clinical Diploma in Palliative Care - RACP.
+Assessment
+Registrars must submit to their training organisation and ACRRM:
+•	AST Plan and Progress Report completed by registrar and supervisor every three months
+•	Five miniCEXs conducted by their supervisor
+•	Five Case Based Discussions conducted by their supervisor (strongly encouraged) Registrars must gain a pass in the Palliative Care Case Based Discussion assessment conducted by a College assessor.